jessicawyz/tp/docs/DeveloperGuide.md

 ### Additional Notes
 - Use the `resetpayments` command with caution, as it will clear all payment records for the specified student, potentially impacting their payment history and account status.
 - Ensure accuracy when entering the `ID` to avoid unintentional resets of payment information for the wrong student account.

+### Exam commands

+#### Adding an Exam to a Student Account
+- **Command**: `addexam`
+- **Description**: Adds an exam record to a specified student by their unique id.
+This command allows for specifying the exam name, exam date, and optionally, exam time.

+##### Prerequisites
+- The student associated with the given unique id must exist within the system.

+##### Usage
+- **To add an exam**:
+    `addexam -id ID -examname EXAM_NAME -date EXAM_DATE [-time EXAM_TIME]`
+- Only EXAM_DATE from current date onwards can be used.
+- EXAM_DATE should be in the format of yyyy-MM-DD.
+- EXAM_TIME should be in the format of HH:mm
+    **Expected Outcome**: An exam with the specified name, date, and optionally time is added to the student identified by ID.
+The system confirms the addition with a success message and updates the student's exam records accordingly.

+#### Deleting an Exam from a Student Account
+- **Command**: `deleteexam`
+- **Description**: Deletes a specific exam record from a student by specifying the student's unique identifier, exam name, exam date, and optionally, exam time.

+##### Prerequisites
+- The student associated with the given unique id must exist and have the specified exam recorded.

+##### Usage
+- **To delete an exam**:
+    `deleteexam -id ID -examname EXAM_NAME -date EXAM_DATE [-time EXAM_TIME]`
+    **Expected Outcome**: The exam with the specified name, date, and optionally time is removed from the student identified by ID.
+The system confirms the deletion with a success message, and the student's exam records are updated accordingly.

+#### Extensions and Error Handling
+- **Invalid ID**: If an invalid ID is provided, the system will return an error message indicating the issue and suggesting corrective actions.
+- **No Recorded Exam**: If the student does not have the specified exam recorded, the system will notify the user that there are no exams to delete.

+### Additional Notes
+Always ensure that the unique id, exam name, and date are correctly entered to avoid discrepancies or errors in exam management.
+These commands are designed to interact seamlessly with the system's exam management module, ensuring accurate tracking and reporting of student exam records.

 ### Saving Data